End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Related Work

 When full CMR stacks are available, recent deep learning-based approaches~\cite{Meng22a, Meng22b, Meng23b, yuan2023myo4d, ye2023neural} can be used.
-MulViMotion~\cite{Meng22b} trains 3D CNNs to estimate left ventricular myocardial motion by predicting voxel-based deformation fields from CMR data, and then building 3D meshes by warping segmentation masks.
-DeepMesh~\cite{Meng23b} decouples mesh reconstruction from motion estimation, and uses 3D CNNs and bilinear interpolation to predict per-vertex deformation.
-4DMR~\cite{yuan2023myo4d} models the myocardium using implicit representation.
-Decoupled shape and motion latent codes are optimized during test time to predict an initial shape and the backward motion fields.
-We use MulViMotion, DeepMesh and 4DMR as baselines because they are among the best currently available.
+MulViMotion~\cite{Meng22b} trains 3D CNNs to estimate left ventricular myocardial motion by predicting voxel-based deformation fields from CMR data and then building 3D meshes by warping segmentation masks.
+DeepMesh~\cite{Meng23b} decouples mesh reconstruction from motion estimation.
+It uses 3D CNNs and interpolation to predict per-vertex deformation.
+4DMR~\cite{yuan2023myo4d} models the myocardium using implicit representations.
+Decoupled shape and motion latent codes are optimized at test time to predict a source shape and motion fields.
+We use MulViMotion, DeepMesh, and 4DMR as baselines because they are among the best current methods.

-Unfortunately, these approaches also suffer from several limitations.
-First, some of them focus only on myocardium, neglecting other cardiac structures, preventing comprehensive heart assessment.
+Unfortunately, they also suffer from several limitations.
+First, some of them focus solely on the myocardium, neglecting other structures and thereby preventing comprehensive heart assessment.
 Second, optimization-based methods like 4DMR are time-consuming at inference time.
-And, finally and most importantly, they require full scans that cannot be acquired at sufficient frame rate, which precludes intra-procedural use as discussed below.
+Finally and most damagingly, they require full scans that cannot be acquired at a sufficient frame rate, which precludes intra-procedural use as discussed below.